saymoniphal/fswd-p4-item-catalog/README.md

 ## How to run project

-This project requires PostgreSQL database, you may run it on the system with PostgreSQL server installed or use Vagrant virtual machine.
+This project requires to start the application on command line.
+It uses Python, Flask, SQLAlchemy and PostgreSQL database to store the data, you may run it on the system with the above packages/program installed (PostgreSQL server) or use Vagrant virtual machine.

-Either way, you should modify the `config.py` file and change `SECRET_KEY` to some random string for your instance.
+Either way, you should modify the `config.py` file and change the constant var `SECRET_KEY` to some random string for your instance.
 Any value is fine, as long as you have generated it yourself and don't share it with other instances.